revandarth/first-git/final-challenge.md

 ## Conclusion

 Congratulations on completing the final challenge!
 You've now practiced some of the most important Git commands and workflows.
-Continue practicing and exploring more advanced features of Git to enhance your skills.
+Move on to the next lab, [Working with a Remote Repository on GitHub](remote-repository.md), to learn more about collaborating with othersin large project using remote repositories.

 ## Interactive Set